 For some of us, going to the gym to work off our middle age flab isn’t always convenient and can be expensive.
 That’s where online exercise programs come in.
-You can do them when it’s convenient any time of day or night.
+You can do them whenever you have the time whether it’s during the day or at night.
 But not any program will do, especially when you’re a woman over 50.

 Walking isn’t enough

-My list of best online exercise programs for women over 50
+The best online exercise programs for women over 50

 1. Debra Atkinson

 Her main focus is strength training and she shows you how to do it in a way that’s safe and effective.
 She likes to work with a combination of light to heavy weights because each type has its own set of benefits.
 Do you have an issue with belly fat?
 Debra’s a fabulous resource to get rid of it forever.

 2. Tami Peavy

 Tami Peavy has a website called PracticalTherapy4u.com.
 She is a well-known physical therapist who has been featured on NBC and The Today Show.
 Her focus is on posture decline and believes it’s important to strengthen your “muscle of balance.” (otherwise known as your butt) Her exercises are designed to help prevent falls, which can be devastating when you’re over 50.

 You will also find tips and exercises for sciatica, injuries, neck pain, plantar fasciitis, and carpal tunnel.